foundriesio/docs/source/reference-manual/factory/factory-definition.rst

 ^^^^^^^^^

 * **BUILD_SDK**:
                With this variable set to ``1``, the SDK artifact will be part of the build.
                Reference: :ref:`ref-building-sdk`.
 * **DEV_MODE**:
                This is a flexible variable used to configure the source code into development mode.
-The development mode should be defined by the user.
+               The development mode should be defined by you.
                Reference: :ref:`ref-dev-mode`.
 * **DISABLE_GPLV3**:
                When set to ``1``, this variable configures the source code to avoid the LmP default packages under GPLv3.
                Reference: :ref:`ref-remove-gplv3`.
 * **DISTRO**:
                Defines the distro being used.
                Reference: :ref:`ref-linux-distro`.
 * **SSTATE_CACHE_MIRROR**:
                Defaults to the directory mounted on the SDK build container.
-               If this directory exists, it is used as the source for the shared state cache (sstate-cache) mirror.
-When the directory does not exist, the ``lmp-manifest`` value is used (currently it points to the public HTTP shared state cache).
+               If this directory exists, it is used as the source for the shared state cache (``sstate-cache``) mirror.
+               When the directory does not exist, the ``lmp-manifest`` value is used (currently points to the public HTTP shared state cache).
 * **TUF_TARGETS_EXPIRE**:
                Is used to change the default target expiration date (default 1y).